 The Bank uses its remote account management system (online banking facility) as a secure channel for ongoing communication with its customers;

 Do not open messages from unknown senders.
 Do not respond to e-mails in which you are asked to provide personal information, including payment card data, PIN codes, etc., on behalf of the Bank.
 NB!
 The Bank will never send you an e-mail or SMS to inquire the following information: your payment card data, card expiry date, CVV2 code, payment card PIN codes, credit limits on your payment cards, and passwords for online banking.
-If you receive such letters, please contact the Bank by calling at toll-free phone number 8000 1515 (for 24/7 calls from Latvia) or +371 67041368 (for calls from abroad) or submitting report via the Bank’s remote account management system (online banking facility), and verify whether the letter was sent by the Bank.
+If you receive such letters, please contact the Bank by calling at phone number 8515 or +371 67041368 (for calls from abroad) or submitting report via the Bank’s remote account management system (online banking facility), and verify whether the letter was sent by the Bank.
 Do not reveal personal information or banking details, such as payment card number, online banking codes etc., via e-mail, SMS or even phone calls;

 Under no circumstances disclose your payment card PIN code to anyone.